 - Make a Google search: Press Ctrl + K or Ctrl + E.

-- Open link in new tab and switch to it: Press Ctrl + Shift and click on a link.
+- Open a link in a new tab and switch to it: Press Ctrl + Shift and click on a link.

 - Switch between windows: Press and hold Alt and press Tab.